-Students propose, design and carry out a research program in an area of interest in the public health field.
-Students meet weekly as a group with the course instructor to discuss research design, methodology, results and progress toward completion of the proposal.
-Presentation of the research in a public forum is required.
-Offered fall.
-Prerequisite or Corequisite: PBH 306 and senior-level standing in the major.
+Students propose, design and implement a comprehensive literature review in an area of interest within the public health field.
+Students meet weekly as a group with the course instructor to discuss design, methodology, results and progress toward completion of the review.
+Prerequisite or co-requisite: PBH 306 and senior-level standing in the major